 CRC 951 - Hybrid Inorganic/Organic Systems for Opto-Electronics (since 2011)

-How can we combine significantly different classes of materials in hybrid inorganic/organic systems so that we realize substantially improved and potentially novel optoelectronic functionalities?
+How can we combine significantly different classes of materials in hybrid inorganic/organic systems (HIOS) so that we realize substantially improved and potentially novel optoelectronic functionalities?

 In the first phase, scientists investigated and comprehensively understood the fundamental chemical, electronic and photonic interactions in inorganic/organic hybrid systems.
 They discovered novel hybridized quantum states and coupled excitations at HIOS interfaces.
 Besides, the fundamental limit of the modern inorganic bulk semiconductors used so far was identified.